TRT LLM for Inference

 Validate API server

 Once the server is running, you can test it with a CURL request.
-Please ensure the CURL request is run on the primary node where you previously ran Step 11.
+Run this on the primary node:

 curl -s http://localhost:8355/v1/chat/completions \